wlee88/the-movie-db/README.md

 - Could have reduced the rem of the fonts on mobile.
 - `px` to `rem`. it's much more maintainable and sustainable to use `rem`.
 - Path name mapping (i.e introduction of named module) for cleaner imports.
+- In hindsight I shouldn't have made `PRODUCTION` a necessary environment.
+  This should have been a flag like `build:production`

 ## Code scaffolding